openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 clusters which have been installed prior to the enhancement, so their upgrade is not discussed.

-This enhancement, to the best of my knowledge, should have no problems persisting across any type cluster upgrades.
+This enhancement, to the best of my knowledge, should have no problems persisting across cluster upgrades.
 The Test Plan section describes how this will be tested.

 ### Version Skew Strategy